supposedly/dialect-museum/README.md

 be a dictionary of Lebanese Arabic, but a **really good** dictionary of Lebanese Arabic.
 That means it needs to be two things:

 1. Comprehensive.
 I want it to be as thorough as possible.
-And, even if I can't do that myself (again, I'm not omniscient — for example, I don't know what omniscient means), I want to outfit it with the **ability** to be as thorough as possible.
+And, even if I can't make it comprehensive all by myself, I want to outfit it with the **ability** to be as thorough as possible.
 That means leaving room for new information to be added seamlessly, like new accents or definitions.
 2. Comprehensible.
 I want it to be as accessible as possible.
-That means taking advantage of the medium and embracing the technology we're on, not just pretending it's a print dictionary with a frontend.
-This sub-project is a good outlet for that mindset.
+That means taking advantage of the medium (compooter) and embracing the technology we're on, not just making a print dictionary with a web frontend.
+This sub-project that you're reading about right now is a good outlet to put that mindset to the test.

-Enough with the word "her" for now, then.
+Enough with the word "her" for now, then!
 Here's a new example that shows a nice variety of Lebanese accents and dialects: how would we say "she's getting up"?

 | <figure><kbd aria-role="presentation"><img src="https://user-images.githubusercontent.com/32081933/135920721-0405ee7b-e5dd-4336-aaeb-c1ffff458f34.png" alt="Different ways of saying `she's getting up` throughout Lebanon, enumerated really inefficiently.
 There's stuff like 'aymi', 'ayma', 'oymi', 'qaymi', 'qayma', and 'gayma'." /></kbd><br/><figcaption><sup><i>You'll find people living in Lebanon who pronounce it in any number of these ways, although I'm not sure if the crossed-out combinations exist.
 (The ones with "o" are stereotypically Northern, the ones with "q" stereotypically Druze, and the ones with "g" stereotypically Bedouin.)</i></sup></figcaption></figure> |
 | - |

 Jeez, that list wouldn't look nice at all in a book or on a webpage.
-But we've learned a bit about accents since the last time we saw something like this.
+But we've learned a bit about accents and lists since the last time we saw something like this.
 Can we use our newfound knowledge to compress the whole shebang into something presentable?

 Sure we can.
-Notice that there are three "variables", which I've colored orange, blue, and magenta: the consonant at the beginning, the long vowel right after it, and the short vowel at the very end that marks the word as feminine.
+If you really look at it, you'll notice that there are only three "variables", which I've colored orange, blue, and magenta: the pronunciation of the consonant at the beginning, the long vowel right after it, and the short vowel at the very end that marks the word as feminine.
 Each one of them happens to have three possible pronunciations.

-When we put them all together and try to enumerate all the possible resulting words, we get a big old combinatorial explosion and end up with twenty-seven entire forms to deal with.
+When we put them all together and try to enumerate all the possible resulting words, we get a big old combinatorial explosion of twenty-seven entire forms to deal with.
 We can nix a few of them if we know they're not real, like how I crossed out `qoymé` and didn't list `goymi` at all, but that still leaves us with way too much to skim.
 How can we do better?

 Well.
 What if we just didn't let that explosion happen in the first place?
 Let's just not expand anything out, period.
 I'm thinking something like this: